esmf-org/esmf-org.github.io/index.md

     - label: "Docs"
       url: "http://www.google.com"
   #caption: "Photo by Adam Bouse on Unsplash"
-excerpt: >
-  High-performance software infrastructure for Earth system modeling applications.<br/>
+excerpt: "A framework for model coupling and tools for parallel grid remapping."

 #<small><a href="releases/8_0">Latest release v8.0</a></small>